-$ \lambda_{l1}$ and $ \lambda_{FM}$ represent the loss weights of the L1-norm loss and feature matching loss~\cite{wang2018high}.
-Inspired by~\cite{zhao2016loss_functions}, we give $ \lambda_{FM}$ a very small value of the weight parameter to avoid generating smooth results and checkerboard artifacts. $\psi_{i}$ indicates the $i$-th convolution layer of the pre-trained VGG network~\cite{simonyan2014very}. $N$ is the total number of intermediate layers used for feature extraction.
-In order to enforce the restored face to have a small distance with the ground truth in the deep feature space, we introduce a face preserving loss~\cite{huang2017beyond}:
+$\lambda_{L1}$ and $ \lambda_{FM}$ represent the loss weights of the L1-norm loss and feature matching loss\cite{wang2018high}.
+Inspired by\cite{zhao2016loss_functions}, we give $ \lambda_{FM}$ a very small value of the weight parameter to avoid generating smooth results and checkerboard artifacts. $\psi_{i}$ indicates the $i$-th convolution layer of the pre-trained VGG network\cite{simonyan2014very}. $N$ is the total number of intermediate layers used for feature extraction.
+To enforce the restored face to have a small distance with the ground truth in the deep feature space, we introduce a face-preserving loss\cite{huang2017beyond}:

-Where $\lambda_{FP}$ denotes the loss weight. $\phi$ represents the face feature extractor that adopts the pre-trained ArcFace~\cite{jiankang2019retinaface} model for face recognition.
+where $\lambda_{FP}$ denotes the loss weight. $\phi$ represents the face feature extractor that adopts the pre-trained ArcFace\cite{jiankang2019retinaface} model for face recognition.

 The overall loss optimization function used by our model is defined as